 Creating an account is free and the process is relatively straightforward.
-These state websites are secure and protected by privacy programs, so you do not need to worry about any consequences of entering your personal information.
+These state websites are secure and use protections to keep your information safe if you decide to provide it to them using the websites.
 In general, you must submit the following:

 - Your name

 - Social Security number (SSN)

 - Driver’s license number or state ID number

 Please note that you may not apply for benefits if you do not have a driver’s license or ID card that was issued in Alabama.
 You may also be required to submit an email address.

 Once you set up your account, you may fill out the food stamp application online and apply for benefits.
 This online application does not require you to re-enter your email address.
 However, the DHR recommends that you submit an email address with your application as a way to recover your account if you ever forget your password.